 First, I see no point in ruminating over the terms “support” and “resistance” in terms of the financial markets.
-Any trader (even a budding one) should have already noticed that and definitely tried to trade the levels, unconsciously though.
+Any trader (even a budding one) should have already noticed that and tried to trade the levels, unconsciously though.

 Second, I will do my best to focus on the myths concerning the support and resistance levels that are put into the heads of fresh traders.
 The stereotypes of the essence of the lines appearing on the charts make the traders think in a flawed way, which is why they will consistently lose their money.

-Third, it would be quite silly to talk about one specific outcome while discussing methods support and resistance level determination.
-In lesson, I will examine several unrelated methods.
-Apart from that, I would like my readers not only to pick one of the proposed techniques but also to go deeper and understand the the basis for its principles.
+Third, it would be quite silly to talk about one specific outcome while discussing methods of support and resistance level determination.
+In the lesson, I will examine several unrelated methods.
+Apart from that, I would like my readers not only to pick one of the proposed techniques but also to go deeper and understand the basis for its principles.

 Please, read the article to the end and do not skip the important conclusion.

 Why Do the Support and Resistance Levels Even Exist?

 Nobody knows.
 More truly, I don’t.
 Every trader has their explanation for why the price stops near a line.
 Nevertheless, there are many explanations of why the support and resistance levels in the literature and articles that I would like to discuss with you.
 I have made my list of the funniest explanations.

 - All major players follow the common and well-established rules of technical analysis.
 That is why technical analysis still works though it was invented over 100 years ago.
 It is called the self-fulfilling prophecy.